The Death of Excitement: Why Video Marketing Is Becoming Boring

 A Dash of Drama

 Think of a soap opera where every scene is a cliffhanger.
-Hyped-up videos sometimes take a similar approach, building up a product or idea as if it's the most groundbreaking thing since sliced bread.
+Hyped-up videos sometimes take a similar method, building up a product or idea as if it's the most groundbreaking thing since sliced bread.
 It's like saying every meal is a gourmet feast when it's just a sandwich.

 One Volume: Loud